d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         # initialized to 1 and 0, respectively
         self.gamma = self.params.get('gamma', shape=shape, init=init.One())
         self.beta = self.params.get('beta', shape=shape, init=init.Zero())
-        # The variables that are not model parameters are initialized to 0
+        # The variables that are not model parameters are initialized to 0 and 1
         self.moving_mean = np.zeros(shape)
-        self.moving_var = np.zeros(shape)
+        self.moving_var = np.ones(shape)

     def forward(self, X):
         # If `X` is not on the main memory, copy `moving_mean` and